AriFordsham/GHCWiki/data-parallel/replicate.md

 Replication of scalars and arrays is always a waste of time and space.
 However, it is particularly problematic if the replicated structure is consumed by an indexing operation as it can change the asymptotic work complexity of the vectorised program.
 This holds not only for indexing, but for any operation that consumes only a small part of its input array(s).
 In other words, if a replicated structure is consumed in its entirety (for example by a fold), the asymptotic work complexity of replication matches that of consuming the structure.
 For operations that only consume a small part of their input, that is not the case.
 Hence, lifting, which introduces the replication, does increase asymptotic work.

-## Fixing the problem: Plan A (Repeated Segments)
+## Our goal

 Generally, we don't want to copy replicated data — it's a waste of space!
 We definitely don't want to do it for large data structures, and in particular, we don't want to do it for arrays.
 After all, that can change the asymptotic work complexity of a program.
-To keep it simple, we are for the moment focusing on avoiding replicating arrays, as this is were our practical problems are coming from at the moment.
+To keep it simple, we are for the moment focusing on avoiding replicating arrays, as this is were our current practical problems are coming from.
 (Independently of our current plans, some cases of replicated scalars are eliminated by fusion.)

 To clarify the scope of the present work: